zkMeLabs/zkme-sdk-js/packages/widget/README.md

     // return ['unique identifier']
   },

-  // The following methods implement one of these
-  // depending on the type of blockchain your project is running on.
+  // According to which blockchain your project is integrated with,
+  // choose and implement the corresponding methods as shown below.
+  // If you are integrating Anti-Sybil(MeID) , you don't need to implement them.

   // EVM
   async delegateTransaction(tx) {